francoo98/cine/README.md

 This application was generated using JHipster 6.9.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.9.1](https://www.jhipster.tech/documentation-archive/v6.9.1).

+REST API to manage a cinema.
+It implements CRUD operation on movies, proyections, theater and theater seats

 ## Entities

 1. Pelicula - movie